SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 reports, but you know you’d be worse off at a desk job or in the brig.
-You do your job just enough to keep from getting kicked out (and losing the few perks), but you concentrate on your many different “sidelines.”
+You do your job just enough to keep from getting kicked out (and losing the few perks), but you concentrate on your many different "sidelines."

 Funds _____________________________3D
 Credits ___________________________ 525